SAP-archive/teched2020-developer-keynote/s4hana/event/README.md

 Try them both out now, with no arguments, to get a feel for what they offer.

+> Before invoking either the `management` or `messaging` script, ensure you're authenticated and connected to your CF org and space with `cf login`.

 The `management` script offers queue and queue subscription related API endpoints:

 ```bash